maheshrkuruptech/datastructureandalgorithms/datastructure/README.md

 1. Reverse a string.
 2. Undo mechanism
 3. Recursion function call
-4. Balance of parentheses ,by compiler
+4. Balance of parentheses ,by a compiler .
+   All opening can go in a stack.
+Take each closed and pop from stack to compare.
 5. Infix to Postfix/prefix.
 6. Topology Sort
 7. Tower of Hanoi